 With irregular verbs, the difference is that the stem of the word changes when conjugated, depending on what tense you are using at the time.

-Another irregular verb that follow this pattern are lesen – to read.
-This conjugates to las (read) and ich habe gelesen for “I have read”.
+Another irregular verb that follows this pattern is lesen (“to read”).
+This conjugates to las (“read”) and ich habe gelesen for “I have read”.

 Language learning consists of committing a large number of words to memory, no matter how you look at it.
 This does become a much less daunting task when you use your imagination.